Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 Therefore, we start with the Duo limit group $Cduo$, and apply the sieve procedure to it, in the same way that we constructed the Diophantine and Duo envelopes in theorems 1.3 and 1.4.
-First, we look at all the (triple) test sequences of $Cduo$ for which specializations of subgroups of $<f,p,q>$ and $<\hat f,p,q>$ and specializations of the the subgroup that is supposed to demonstrate that the specializations of $(p,q_0)$ and $(q_0,q)$ are in $E(p,q)$ that were supposed to be rigid or strictly solid do not have this property.
+First, we look at all the (triple) test sequences of $Cduo$ for which specializations of subgroups of $<f,p,q>$ and $<\hat f,q_0,\hat q_0>$ and specializations of the the subgroup that is supposed to demonstrate that the specializations of $(p,q_0)$ and $(q_0,q)$ are in $E(p,q)$ that were supposed to be rigid or strictly solid do not have this property.
 With this collection of test sequences we associate Non-Rigid and Non-Solid closures of $Cduo$.
 Similarly we construct Root and Extra closures of Duo.
 Given each of the extra resolutions we associate with it a (canonical, finite) collection of Generic Collapse closures of $Cduo$ (which are closures of the Extra closures), and Collapse limit groups.
 Given a Collapse limit group, we analyze its (Duo) resolutions using the analysis of quotient resolutions, that is used in the sieve procedure [Se6].
 However, when we analyze the resolutions of a Collapse limit group, we analyze only those resolutions that have a similar structure as that of $Cduo$, i.e., that are built from a completion to which two other completions are amalgamated and these two completions are closures of the two completions that are amalgamated to the completion of a resolution of $<\hat f, d_0,\hat d_0>$ in the construction of $Cduo$.

 By continuing this construction iteratively, according to the steps of the sieve procedure, we finally obtain a finite collection of Duo limit groups, that we denote $Sduo_1,\ldots,Sduo_h$.
 Each of these Duo limit groups is constructed from a completion to which we amalgamate two closures of the completions that are amalgamated in the construction of $Cduo$.
 The sieve procedure that was used to construct the Duo limit groups, $Sduo_1,\ldots,Sduo_h$, guarantees that they have the following properties.

 \vglue 1pc \proclaim{Proposition 3.5} The Duo limit groups, $Sduo_1,\ldots,Sduo_h$, that are associated with the Duo limit groups, $Cduo_1,\ldots,Cduo_v$, have the following properties: \roster \item"{(1)}" Each of the Duo limit groups, $Sduo_i$, is constructed from a completion that we denote $B(Sduo_i)$, that contains the subgroup $<\hat f,d_0,\hat d_0>$, to which we amalgamate two completions that are closures of the completions that are amalgamated to the base completion in the associated Duo limit group $Cduo$.
 We denote these two completions $Cl_p(Sduo_i)$ and $Cl_q(Sduo_i)$.